georgelab/cookie-dookie/README.md

 # cookie-dookie
-A simple popup checkout for any website guest visitor to accept/deny cookie preferences
+A simple popup checkout for a website guest visitor to accept/deny cookies preferences

 ## Installation